 If you were in an accident while riding your motorcycle because another driver was tailgating you, you might be entitled to compensation for your medical treatment and property damage.
 The negligent party’s actions caused the suffering you were forced to endure, and they should be held liable.
-At Gibson Hill Personal Injury, we have the experience and resources necessary to pursue a legal case and recover the monetary award you deserve.
+At Gibson Hill Personal Injury, our Houston personal injury lawyers have the experience and resources necessary to pursue a legal case and recover the monetary award you deserve.

 Texas’s fault system automatically places financial responsibility on the person at fault for a motor vehicle accident.
 If the other driver was following your bike too closely and caused a crash, they should be responsible for covering your expenses.
 Tailgating is dangerous and often results in rear-end collisions, severe injuries, and even death to motorcyclists.

 What Is Tailgating?

 Tailgating occurs when a driver follows a vehicle ahead of them too closely.
 This usually prevents them from braking in time to avoid a crash if the person ahead stops or slows down suddenly.

 If you notice someone driving a car, truck, or another vehicle is tailgating there are certain things you can do to keep yourself safe and try to prevent an accident, such as: